FlowHero/PFE/README.md

 All IKE communications consist of pairs of messages: a request and a response.
 The pair is called an “exchange“.
 The goal is to build a *secured tunnel* – Security Association (SA) for IPSec management traffic (**IKE SA**) and then be able to build *tunnels for data traffic* (**Child SA**).

 Communication using IKE always begins with *IKE_SA_INIT* and *IKE_AUTH* exchanges.
 These initial exchanges normally consist of four messages, though in some scenarios that number can grow

+### NAT-T
+In most cases, the IPSec device is also the gateway for your LAN, so there is probably a NAT configuration.
+Traffic is checked for NAT before it is checked for IPSec [NAT Order of Operation], so make sure that traffic that should be forwarded with IPSec is not NATted for outside world.

 ### IKE_SA_INIT